At a Glance

 Consortium for Advanced Studies Abroad (CASA)

 The Brown/CASA Ireland summer program is offered by the Consortium for Advanced Studies Abroad (CASA), which is comprised of several leading research universities in the US and abroad.
 CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, the University of Melbourne, the University of Pennsylvania, and Vanderbilt University.
-Brown/CASA programs currently are offered in Argentina, Chile, Cuba, Ireland, and Spain.
-Brown University is the administering institution for the CASA Dublin Summer Program in 2018.
+Brown/CASA programs currently are offered in Argentina, Brazil, Chile, Cuba, Ireland, and Spain.
+Brown University is the administering institution for the CASA Dublin Summer Program in 2019.
 Trinity College Dublin is the transcripting institution.

 Course and Excursions

 Students enroll in the following course taught by Trinity College Dublin faculty.
 Each student's course and grade will appear on a Trinity College Dublin transcript.